visciang/mbs/README.md

 ### MBS cache and release persistency

-MBS caches build artificats and releases artifacts in two specific directory (inside the mbs container).
+MBS caches **build artificats** and **releases artifacts** in two specific directory (inside the mbs container).

 - Cache: `/.mbs-cache`
 - Releases: `/.mbs-releases`
 - Graph: `/.mbs-graph`

-These directory should be mounted when running mbs otherwise you will loose the generated artificats between executions.
+These directories should be mounted when running mbs otherwise you will loose the generated artificats between executions (no caching!).

-The best approach is to "volume mount" these directories, for example to a host directory (bind mount) or to a docker volume (volume mount).
+The best approach is to "mount" these directories, for example to a host directory (bind mount) or to a docker volume (volume mount).
 More info in [MBS wrapper script](###MBS-wrapper-script).

 This approach is flexible enough to "share" the cache data between all the developers and the CI.
 It's enough to map the host dir to a "shared disk" (for example with S3FS-FUSE to share via aws S3, NFS, cifs, ...).

 In a basic and safe setup, the cache should be shared in "read-only" mode to the developers and "read-write" to the CI.
-This way the developers will see and re-use the artifact build by the CI while keeping a the simplicity / conflict-less approach of a single writer.
+Following this approach the developers will see and re-use the artifacts build by the CI while keeping the simplicity / conflict-less approach of a single cache writer.

 ### Environment variables